 A little about the Alexander Technique

-The Alexander Technique is taught privately and at various well-known educational establishments, including many leading schools of Music Drama and Dance, such as Trinity Laban, Guildhall School and Royal Academy of Music.
+The Alexander Technique is taught privately and at various well-known colleges, including many leading schools of Music Drama and Dance, such as Trinity Laban, Guildhall School and Royal Academy of Music.

-It shows us how to use ourselves without undue tension and stress, to allow our natural springiness in movement emerge which includes more coherent and less muddled thinking about ourselves, generally.
+It teaches us how to use ourselves without undue tension and stress - taking time and allowing our natural springiness in movement and sense of space to emerge.This can lead to more clarity in thinking about ourselves generally.

-Lessons can improve ones appearance and confidence and build self esteem, too.
+Lessons can improve our appearance and confidence and also build self esteem.
 Being especially important in the development of children it helps prevent poor movement habits and other behavioural maladjustments forming.

 Indeed, many of the ‘stress’ problems that adults suffer as they get older can often be traced back to habits laid down during formative years.